Azinrahimzadeh/recipe/README.md

 Notes to remember:

-1. Serve with oven-roasted vegetables, potatoes, carrots, onions, or your favorite side dish.
+1. Serve with oven-roasted **vegetables, potatoes, carrots, onions, or your favorite side dish**.
-2. It's best to make this dish a day ahead.
+2. It's best to make this dish **a day** ahead.

 URL: https://www.allrecipes.com/recipe/14621/beef-pot-roast/